hakimrahman94/API-Testing-and-Test-Automation-Assessment/README.md

 Assessment 2 = Automation Testing
 To load the file,
-1. Clone the repository with command "Git clone https://github.com/yourusername/yourrepository.git"
+1. Clone the repository with command "Git clone https://github.com/hakimrahman94/API-Testing-and-Test-Automation-Assessment.git"
-2. Change into the project directory with command "cd yourrepository"
+2. Change into the project directory with command "cd API-Testing-and-Test-Automation-Assessment"
 3. Install required libraries with command "pip install -r requirements.txt"
 4. Run the script with command "python TestAutomation.py"
 5. The final product of the script is 2 screenshots (1 contain the information input, 1 contain the output of the Qoute)